-Authorities: Unsuspecting victim gives burglar ride home
+Authorities: Unsuspecting victim gives burglar a car ride

-WATERBORO, Maine (AP) - Authorities say a burglar had a bite to eat, watched TV and even got a ride home from his unsuspecting victim in Maine.
+WATERBORO, Maine (AP) - Authorities in Maine say a burglar had a bite to eat, watched TV and even got a car ride from his unsuspecting victim.

 The York County sheriff’s office said 35-year-old Derek Tarbox broke into a Waterboro home Sunday afternoon, took a shower, got dressed in the homeowner’s clothing and was watching television when the homeowner arrived.
-The intruder said he mistakenly thought the house belonged to a friend and asked for a ride a home.
+The intruder said he mistakenly thought the house belonged to a friend and asked for a ride home.

-The homeowner told authorities the scenario seemed unusual, but plausible, so he drove him to a house in Hollis.
-He late realized his home had been ransacked.
+The homeowner told authorities that seemed plausible, so he drove him to a house in Hollis, which actually belonged to Tarbox’s relatives.
+The victim later realized his home had been ransacked.

-Investigators arrested Tarbox in Limrick.
-He was due to be arraigned on burglary and other charges Wednesday.
+Tarbox, who was arrested in Limrick, was due to be arraigned on burglary and other charges Wednesday.
 It was unclear if he has a lawyer.

+The story has been corrected to show that Tarbox was driven to a relative’s home, not his own.

 Copyright © 2018 The Washington Times, LLC.